Bedford-Stuyvesant Neighborhood Review - Brooklyn Moving Guide 2024

 Although CitiBike ridership was low when it first arrived, since many residents saw it as a precursor to gentrification expansion, membership has increased faster here than anywhere else in NYC!

-Bedford Avenue, Franklin Avenue, Marcy Avenue, and Tompkins Avenue have bike lanes, and the city is looking into providing more bike lanes since ridership is continuing to increase.
+Bedford Avenue, Franklin Avenue, Marcy Avenue, and Tompkins Avenue have bike lanes, and the city is looking into providing more bike lanes since ridership continues to increase.

 Restaurants & Dining in Bed Stuy

-Bed-Stuy has a diverse array of cuisines to choose from, and the best part is that they are super affordable in addition to being delicious.
+Bed-Stuy has a diverse array of cuisines, and the best part is that they are super affordable and delicious.

-The number of great restaurants is almost too many to name!
+The number of excellent restaurants is almost too many to name!

 Saraghina is the go-to for amazing brick-oven pizza.
-This joint does it all as a bakery, tapas bar and restaurant, and pizzeria!
+This joint does it all as a bakery, tapas bar, restaurant, and pizzeria!

 Local jazz musicians liven it up while you indulge at Sugarhill Supperclub.